 Did you know that our Deluxe Multi Cooker has 16 programmed settings?
-That’s right; it’s a sous vide cooker, pressure cooker, yogurt maker, and steamer all in one!
+It’s a pressure cooker, slow cooker, sous vide cooker, rice cooker, yogurt maker, and steamer all in one!
 It cooks everything from meat, rice, and beans to desserts without guesswork.
 Here’s what you can do with each preset.

 Do you have a hard time making hard-boiled eggs?
 With the Egg setting, you can make perfect easy-to-peel hard-boiled eggs every single time.
 They’ll not only be easy to peel, but they’ll also have a rich, creamy texture that’ll go well with salads, sandwiches, and more!
 And when you use the Silicone Egg Bites Mold in the Deluxe Multi Cooker, you can also make Sous Vide Egg Bites, which are perfect for busy mornings.

 Whether you eat rice once a month or multiple times a week, the White Rice setting is a game changer!
 You can use it to make any kind of white rice―basmati, jasmine, and even long-grain―in just four minutes!
 Imagine how fast you can have something like Pressure Cooker Cilantro-Lime Rice on the table!

 The Whole Grain setting lets you sit back and relax whenever you need to make quinoa, millet, or couscous.
 Instead of having to stand over a boiling pot of water and constantly stir your ingredients, all you have to do is put your grains, some water, and a little bit of oil in the inner pot, lock the lid, and press a button.
 That’s it!
 Now you can make side dishes like Pressure Cooker Brown Rice Pilaf without breaking a sweat.